drickodev/comAPI/readme.md

 # USERS AND PRODUCTS API

-This REST API is built for fun  with Node JS, Express and Mongoose.
+This REST API is built with Node JS, Express and Mongoose.
 It allows to register products and users.

 | METHODE | ROUTES | DESCRIPTION |
 | ------ | ------ |------ |